cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 # OSMAgent
 ## 1. Description
-The OSMAgent is an agent that works with OpenStreetMap (OSM) data to link them to existing building IRI and instantiate semantic representation of building usage information from the OSM data.
+The OSMAgent is an agent that works with OpenStreetMap (OSM) data to link them to existing building IRI and instantiate the semantic representation of building usage information from OSM data.
 The workflow of the agent can be broadly outlined in the following steps:
-1) Categorize usage OSM data according to [OntoBuiltEnvironment](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontobuiltenv) concept.
+1) Categorize OSM tags according to [OntoBuiltEnvironment](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_Ontology/ontology/ontobuiltenv) concept.
-2) Identify and match OSM data points with the 3D buildings instantiated by the DataIntegrationAgent, in order to assign building IRI to OSM data points.
-This is achieved through matching the geometry of the OSM data points to the 3D buildings' footprint.
+2) Identify and match OSM data with the 3D buildings instantiated by the [DataIntegrationAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/dev-1524-integration-data-2/Agents/DataIntegrationAgent).
+To assign building IRI to OSM data, this is carried out through matching the geometry of the OSM data to the 3D buildings' footprint.
-3) Calculate building usage share for all OSM data points with tagged building IRI and non-null usage information.
+3) Calculate building usage share for all OSM data with tagged building IRI and non-null usage information.
-4) For OSM data points with tagged building IRI but no usage information from OSM, the agent will attempt to tag it with the corresponding Digitales Landschaftsmodell (DLM) land use.
+4) For OSM data with a tagged building IRI without usage information from OSM, the agent will tag it with the corresponding Digitales Landschaftsmodell (DLM) land use.

 ## 2. Prerequisites
 ### 2.1.
 OntoBuiltEnvironment Classification